scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Talons.*** *Melee Attack:* 3 AP, 1/2/2/0/0</br>Deals 2 wound dice.
+***Talons.*** *Melee Attack:* 3 AP, 1/2/2/0/0 - Deals 2 wound dice.

-***Song of Storms.*** *Special:* 2 AP, 2/0/4/0/0</br>The harpy sings a magical melody, creating strong winds and stormy weather.
+***Song of Storms.*** *Special:* 2 AP, 2/0/4/0/0 - The harpy sings a magical melody, creating strong winds and stormy weather.
 While singing, any ranged attacks or spells targeting a creature inside the winds can use this roll instead of their defense or saving roll.
 If the song continues for at least 1 minute storm clouds form and change the weather, lasting for 10 minutes after the song stops.

 The Harpy cannot attack while singing and must sing every turn or the Charm ends.
 ___